Founder & CEO

 The Ivey is a not-for-profit memory wellness daytime solution for people already living with early-stage memory loss or cognitive decline, for the entire family of caregivers who love them, and for those who want to become empowered to live a brain-healthy lifestyle.

-Married to John Moore, who cared for his late wife who lived with Alzheimer’s for 10 years, Lynn passionately strives to make a difference in the Charlotte community for families with the disease.
+Married to John Moore, who cared for his late wife who lived with Alzheimer’s for 10 years, Lynn and John passionately strive to make a difference in the Charlotte community toward healthy living and aging well.